 Obviously, she couldn’t say that during her service because a guard cannot have a preset plan to duck out during an attack.

-But my sister-in-law was genuinely frightened at the prospect of a machine gun battle.
-She’s a quiet, gentle, lovely soul and not cut out for gun battles.
-And that was her enforced, reluctant, share-the-burden service to her country (which again, wasn't real service; she didn't do anything).
+That was her enforced, reluctant, share-the-burden service to her country (which again, wasn't real service; she didn't do anything).

-(FYI: My son claims this is no longer true, that there is no longer a gender split over who gets the Uzis and who gets the M-16s, and also girl-soldiers no longer go about with empty rifles.)
+(FYI: My son claims this is no longer true, that there is no longer a gender split over who gets the Uzis and who gets the M-16s, and also girl-soldiers no longer go around with empty rifles.)

 But later, as a young married woman accompanying my husband in kiruv, I was exposed to the completely brainwashed Israelis, as you’ll see from the following examples...